Trusted

 • Better security

-Most of the prominent Bitcoin developers back this network upgrade.
-That said, implementation isn’t easy.
-For Taproot to come into effect, the network needs at least 90% of all nodes to agree on the matter.
+Most of the prominent Bitcoin developers backed this network upgrade.
+That said, implementation wouldn’t be easy.
+For Taproot to come into effect, the network needed at least 90% of all nodes to agree on the matter.
 Fortunately for the upgrade, this consensus came to be in June 2021.

-Taproot is set to go live on the Bitcoin network in November of this year.
-The project came to be in 2018 when one Gregory Maxwell, Bitcoin Core developer, presented his idea in an online document.
+The project came to be in 2018 when Gregory Maxwell, a Bitcoin Core developer, presented his idea in an online document.
 Interestingly, security experts like Edward Snowden were not fans of the Taproot idea, though most Bitcoin developers are.

 Frequently asked questions